grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 }
 ```

-### Step 2.
+### Step 3.
 Set up drill-down navigation

-To show the drill-down page, we need to provide navigation.
-Configure Table panel data links (learn about data links in [official Grafana documentation](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/)).
-Then modify the Table panel configuration to set up a data link for the `handler` field.
+To show the drill-down page, you need to provide navigation.
+Configure Table panel data links (learn about data links in the [official Grafana documentation](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/)).
+Then modify the Table panel configuration to set up a data link for the `handler` field:

 ```tsx
 import { urlUtil } from '@grafana/data';